praetorian-inc/praetorian-cli/README.md

 - **Scripts**: Invoked using the `--plugin` option, they perform additional processing on the data returned by the CLI command.
-- **Commands**: Invoked using the `plugin <plugin_name>` command, they are standalone commands that extend the CLI with a relatively complex workflow.
+- **Commands**: Invoked using the `plugin <plugin_name>` command, they are standalone commands that extend The CLI with a relatively complex workflow.

-### Examples of plugin scripts
+## Invoking plugin scripts

-For example, this command uses `my-process-domain.py` to further process the data from `praetorian chariot get asset`:
+As a hypothetical example, this command uses `my-process-domain.py` to further process the data from `praetorian chariot get asset`:

 ```zsh
 praetorian chariot get asset <ASSET_KEY> --plugin ~/code/my-process-domain.py
 ```

-The CLI also comes with some built-in scripts in
+The CLI comes with some built-in scripts in
 [this directory](https://github.com/praetorian-inc/praetorian-cli/tree/main/praetorian_cli/plugins/scripts).
 They
 are invoked by name: